Corridor Ambassador program

 - Westside Health Authority — Madison Street and Pulaski Road; Chicago Avenue

 Grants will total up to $5 million budgeted citywide for the program’s initial year.
-The ambassadors are expected to begin their work in June 2022.
+The ambassadors began their work in June 2022.

 To maximize their impact, ambassadors will coordinate with Chicago Public School’s Safe Passage program, which provides a trusted adult presence for students traveling to and from schools, and refer to local service providers as needed.
 They will also work with their local Chicago Police Department district, as well as Chambers of Commerce, Special Service Area managers, and other entities that are supporting Mayor Lightfoot’s INVEST South/West community revitalization initiative and community safety initiatives.

 Participating organizations were selected through a DPD Request for Proposals (RFP) issued in March 2022.
 To qualify for the program, corridors were required to be located in low- or moderate-income community areas or community areas that experienced a 15% or greater decline in activity following the COVID-19 pandemic.

 The Corridor Ambassador program is part of the Chicago Recovery Plan’s ambitious $1.2 billion strategy for equitable economic recovery and support for thriving and safe communities.